VU-IVM/GlobalInfraRisk/howto/using_osm.md

 Each infrastructure type requires a vulnerability curve to determine expected damage based on hazard intensity.
 Vulnerability curves are hazard-specific and should be reviewed for accuracy.
 A useful reference is [Nirandjan et al. (2024)](https://nhess.copernicus.org/articles/24/4341/2024/nhess-24-4341-2024-discussion.html), but local validation is necessary.

 To facilitate vulnerability curve selection, a predefined dictionary linking OSM categories to damage curves is available in [`base_values.py`](https://github.com/VU-IVM/DamageScanner/blob/DS1.0/src/damagescanner/base_values.py).
 Users can use this as a reference and adjust as needed based on local validation.
+The code below provides an example how one could add their own defined curves.

 ```python
 import numpy as np